Introduction to MLOps: The DevOps of Machine Learning

 ├── model.joblib # the artifact — this is what we deploy

-└── metadata.json # what it is, how good it is, when it was madeThe metadata.json is the build-provenance stamp a .jar gets from its MANIFEST but a .joblib doesn't.
-It travels with the artifact and records what it is: the model name and version, the exact feature order, the metrics it scored, and when it was trained.
-When a prediction looks wrong at 3am, those fields answer "what exactly is running, and can I rebuild it?" without opening the notebook.
+└── metadata.json # what it is, how good it is, when it was madeThe metadata.json file records where the artifact came from — the same job a MANIFEST does for a .jar.
+It travels with the artifact and describes what it is: the model name and version, the exact feature order, the metrics it scored, and when it was trained.
+When a prediction looks wrong at 3am, those fields answer "what exactly is running, and can I rebuild it?" without opening a notebook.

 Now the other half.
-Notice what predict.py does not do: it never imports the training code, never touches the dataset, never calls .fit().
+Notice what predict.py doesn't do: it never imports the training code, never touches the dataset, never calls .fit().
 It loads a finished file and asks it a question.
 This is the code that becomes our production API in the next article.

 # predict.py — loads the artifact and runs one prediction.
 Online.